-Anticipating problems that may be caused by low or negative reporates

-2.59 When interest rates are generally positive, repo rates can become negative when a particular collateral asset is subject to exceptional demand and/or reduced supply, and goes special.
+Anticipating problems that may be caused by low or negative reporates when a particular collateral asset is subject to exceptional demand and/or reduced supply, and goes special.
 Very low, zero or negative rates become more common when the general level of interest rates (including the GC repo rate) is low.
 It is also possible for GC repo rates to become negative during a period of financial stress, where the whole basket of general collateral in a particular collateral market is subject to exceptional demand because the underlying securities, which are typically government securities, are seen by investors as a safe haven.
 A negative repo rate means that the Buyer (the cash lender) effectively pays repo interest to the Seller (the cash borrower), because the Repurchase Price will be lower than the Purchase Price (see the worked example below).
 Problems can arise, because the GMRA was designed only with positive repo rates in mind.
 Parties need to be aware of the potential problems that can be caused by negative repo rates.